MacEnhance/MacForge/.github/ISSUE_TEMPLATE/Regression-v7.md

 ---
-name: "\U0001F41B Bug Report"
-about: "If something isn't working as expected \U0001F914."
+name: "\U0001F4A5 v7 Regression"
+about: Report an unexpected behavior in v1 from v0 (Check the upgrade guide first ✌️)
 title: ''
-labels: 'i: bug, i: needs triage'
+labels: 'i: bug, 1.x: regression, i: needs triage'
 assignees: ''

 ---

-## Bug Report

-**Current Behavior**
+# v1 Regression

+**Potential Commit/PR that introduced the regression** If you have time to investigate, what PR/date introduced this issue.

+**Describe the regression**
-A clear and concise description of the behavior.
+A clear and concise description of what the regression is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Expected behavior/code**
 A clear and concise description of what you expected to happen (or code).